 #Fix 4: Optimize Media Compatibility in PowerPoint

-You can also optimize media compatibility in PowerPoint to fix the PowerPoint video not playing issue.
+You can also optimize media compatibility to fix the PowerPoint not playing video issue.
 With your presentation open, click File > Info, click on Optimize Media Compatibility, and the optimization process will start.

 #Fix 5: Restart Your Computer